What is scooter sharing?

 The scooter sharing market includes electric Vespa-style scooters and kick scooters.
 Electric Vespa-like scooters have been dominating in Europe for the past five years, while electric kick scooter sharing has been a fast-growing trend in the US.
 However, now the tables have turned, as traditional scooter sharing programs are slowly expanding around the US.
 Likewise, more and more kick scooter companies are launching sharing services in Europe.

 Kick scooter sharing.
 App-based, dockless e-scooters created a transportation revolution by offering on-demand mobility and low prices.
 The trend began with three California-based startups in 2017–2018 and has exploded at the global level.
 The pioneers in this field were Lime, Bird, and Spin.
-It’s safe to say that these companies are owning the shared e-scooter market today.
+It’s safe to say that these electric scooter rental companies are owning the shared e-scooter market today.
 Bird and Lime have raised a combined $1.48 billion in funding as of April 2019.
-Bird is valued at $2 billion even though the company is less than a year old.
+Bird scooter app is valued at $2 billion even though the company is less than a year old.
 Spin is reportedly raising $125 million in blockchain-based funding.

 Other e-scooter sharing companies include Skip, Goat, Wind Mobility, VOI, and Scoot.
 Just like their larger contenders, they provide on-demand dockless electric scooters in cities and on campuses.
 Uber has also joined the game by acquiring e-scooter sharing service Jump.